scarbone98/Flix/README.md

 - [x] List anything else that you can get done to improve the app functionality!

+Create a better tab bar and add animations between transitions for the movies.
+Also show related movies at the bottom of the details page so that users can navigate to other movies.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Better ways to use a collection view for other purposes.